Need help with an injury case? Call us for a free case consultation.

 - Economic damages: The costs associated with medical care and treatment, hospital bills, medications, surgeries, rehabilitation treatments, lost income, reduced earning capacity, and other hard costs.

-- Non-economic damages: These damages reflect the the personal and emotional impact of the injuries such as pain and suffering, diminished quality of life, emotional anguish, loss of personal relationships, and more.
+- Non-economic damages: These damages reflect the personal and emotional impact of the injuries such as pain and suffering, diminished quality of life, emotional anguish, loss of personal relationships, and more.

 Speak with us if you have been seriously injured and want to know what your case is worth.
 We offer a free case consultation.